hfiguiere/magellan/doc/devices.md

 # If your device needs a new driver.

-If it works with gpsbabel already, it probably just need the driver entry in the devices.json and adding the proper match pattern in devices::get_device()
+If it works with gpsbabel already, it probably just needs the driver entry in the devices.json and adding the proper match pattern in `devices::get_device()`

 If it is something else then it is more complicated.
-You might of to implement a new driver.
+A new driver might need to be written.

-Feel free to file an issue https://github.com/hfiguiere/gpsami/issues/new
+Feel free to file an issue https://gitlab.gnome.org/hub/gpsami/issues

 If your device is supported by gpsbabel, please indicate which type (-i option) or eventually the whole command line you use.